 Back and neck pain is often an unseen injury to others.
 As such, it is sometimes difficult to understand the problems that a person with a spine injury has to live with daily.
 To help yourself, it is important to keep as mobile as possible and learn how to move your body to prevent strain on your back.

-As a multidisciplinary spine center, we provide all the necessary diagnostic testing and treatment in one place, helping to eliminate the need for multiple referrals, delayed care and confusion.
+As a multidisciplinary center, we provide all the necessary diagnostic testing and treatment in one place, helping to eliminate the need for multiple referrals, delayed care and confusion.